AccuWeather Halloween forecast: Will trick-or-treaters need to grab an umbrella or jacket this year?

 Published Oct.
 27, 2020 7:43 AM

+Halloween may look quite a bit different across the United States amid the coronavirus pandemic this year.
+The American Red Cross shared helpful tips on safe activities for those hoping to get the most out of the holiday despite COVID-19 fears.

-Following a very eventful week filled with snowstorms and tropical systems, Mother Nature will have gotten her share of spooky weather out of her system by the time Saturday rolls around.
+And for masqueraders who choose to trick-or-treat, even if it looks different this year, the weather should be turning dry across much of the country, thanks to several areas of high pressure.
+The calmer weather conditions will come after a very eventful week of weather filled with bitter cold, snow and ice across parts of the Rockies and Plains and a looming threat along the Gulf Coast.
+AccuWeather meteorologists said that Mother Nature will have gotten her share of spooky weather out of her system by the time Saturday rolls around.

-This year, several areas of high pressure will work together to keep much of the continental United States dry for those choosing to trick-or-treat on Halloween night.

-Whether residents go door-to-door to collect their coveted Halloween candy haul or participate in new socially distanced "drive-thru" events, trick-or-treating may look a little different this year.

-AccuWeather's Halloween night trick-or-treating outlook will break down where some trick-or-treaters may need a light jacket or others may have to equip extra layers of warm clothing.
+AccuWeather's Halloween night outlook breaks down where trick-or-treaters may need a light jacket or may have to don extra layers of warm clothing below.
+Whether you plan go door-to-door to collect your favorite Halloween candy or participate in new socially-distanced "drive-thru" events, AccuWeather has you covered on what to expect.

 The days leading up to Halloween will be rather soggy and dreary across much of the northeastern U.S. as a winterlike storm system and moisture from Zeta join forces.